Fill Out Form 8997 Online in 2025

 • What happens if I dispose of a QOF investment during the tax year?

-If you dispose of a QOF investment, you must report the gain or loss on Form 8949, Sales and Other Dispositions of Capital Assets, and on Schedule D (Form 1040), Capital Gains and Losses.
-You should also report this disposition on Part III of Form 8997.
+If you dispose of a QOF investment, you must report the gain or loss on Form 8949 and Schedule D (Form 1040).

 • Do I need to file Form 8997 if I did not dispose of any QOF investments?